mslinn/sbtTemplate/README.md

     $ chmod a+x /usr/local/bin/sbtTemplate

+To create a new SBT project, run the script.

+    $ sbtTemplate my-new-project

 ## Using GitHub?
 Try Hub!
 With `hub` and `sbtTemplate` you can create a new SBT project and a matching GitHub project with only two commands.
-The setup documented below will supply your GitHub username and password, and will only prompt your for your 2-factor-authentication (2FA) token each time you run it if you set up 2FA.
+The setup documented below will supply your GitHub username and password, and will only prompt your for your 2-factor-authentication (2FA) token each time you run it if you set up your GitHub account to use 2FA.

 ### Install Hub
 Install Hub on Mac OS: